Earlend History, Family Crest & Coats of Arms

 Historical recordings of the name Earlend include many spelling variations.
 They include They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 Ireland, Ierland and others.

 Early Notables of the Earlend family (pre 1700)

-, executed for participating in the alleged but fabricated...
-Another 30 words (2 lines of text) are included under the topic Early Earlend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 151 words (11 lines of text) are included under the topic Early Earlend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Earlend family to Ireland

 Some of the Earlend family moved to Ireland, but this topic is not covered in this excerpt.